-On your Mac, choose Apple menu > System Preferences, then click Apple ID.
+On your Mac, choose Apple menu > System Preferences, click Apple ID.

 If you haven’t signed in to your Apple ID, click Sign In and type your Apple ID information.
 Follow the onscreen instructions.

-To view or change settings of trusted devices that use your Apple ID, select the device in the sidebar.
+To view or change setting of trusted devices that use your Apple ID, select the device in the sidebar.
 Different options appear depending on the device.
 Do any of the following:

 View the location of the device: If Find My [device] is turned on, click View on Web to see the location of the device in a web browser.

 View the cards associated with Apple Pay on the device and remove them: If your using cards associated with Apple Pay on the device, the cards are listed.
 To remove all cards from your Apple Pay account on this device, click Remove All Cards.

 Remove a device from your account: Click “Remove from Account,” then click Remove.
 You should remove a device when you no longer have it or it is lost or stolen.